 April 2026 had a large number of major hacks with a variety of root causes.
 However, a few things stand out.

-One is the fact that the two biggest hacks of the month involved social engineering attacks carried out over months (and attributed to the Lazarus Group).
+One is the fact that the two biggest hacks of the month involved off-chain attack methods and were attributed to the Lazarus Group.
 These targeted, off-chain attacks are effective and don’t require on-chain vulnerabilities.

 However, smart contract vulnerabilities are still a major problem.
 Many protocols suffered over $1 million in losses due to common, known threats.